Clay Hensley: San Diego Padres (2005–2008)

-In 2006, Hensley made 29 starts for the San Diego Padres, with an ERA of 3.71.
+In 2006, Hensley made 29 starts for the San Diego Padres, with an Earned run average (ERA) of 3.71.

 Hensley began the 2007 season as the Padres' #5 starter, but was placed on the disabled list in May.
 After struggling in his minor league rehab starts, Hensley was optioned to the Triple-A Portland Beavers.

-On August 4, 2007, Hensley gave up Barry Bonds' 755th career home run, which tied Bonds with Hank Aaron for most all-time.
+On August 4, 2007, Hensley gave up Barry Bonds's 755th career home run, which tied Bonds with Hank Aaron for most all-time.
 The next day, Hensley was optioned to the minor leagues.

 Hensley was non-tendered by the Padres following the 2008 season, making him a free agent.

 Houston Astros

-Hensley was signed by the Houston Astros on December 23, 2008, to a minor league contract with an invitation to spring training worth $550,000.
+On December 23, 2008, Hensley signed a minor league contract with the Houston Astros that included an invitation to spring training worth $550,000.
+In 6 games for the Triple-A Round Rock Express, he struggled to a 7.20 ERA with 5 strikeouts in 10 innings.
+On May 13, 2009, Hensley was released by the Astros organization.

-Florida Marlins
+Florida Marlins (2010–2011)

-In May 2009, Hensley was released by the Astros and signed by the Florida Marlins.
+On May 13, 2009, Hensley signed a minor league contract with the Florida Marlins.

 In 2010, Hensley took over the closer role from Leo Núñez.
 For the start 2011 season, Hensley was once again being used as a setup man.
 However, after injury problems to both himself and Marlins ace Josh Johnson, the Marlins promoted him to the starting rotation.
+He was designated for assignment on December 9, 2011, and became a free agent after being non-tendered by Miami on December 13.

-Second stint with Giants
+San Francisco Giants (2012)

-On January 26, 2012, he signed a non-guaranteed contract with the San Francisco Giants that included an invitation to Spring training.
-He was selected to join the Giants' 2012 Opening Day roster.
+On February 8, 2012, Hensley signed a non-guaranteed contract with the San Francisco Giants that included an invitation to spring training.
+He made the Giants' 2012 Opening Day roster out of spring training.
+He became a free agent following the season.